 [0,∞] to the variable and searches for the specified range of numbers.

 The Reference modifier lets you reference some other search template in the variable.

 The reference will always contain the name of a preconfigured or saved template, and you can use auto-completion to fill out this field.

 The Type modifier adds a type of the value or expression that is expected for the specified variable.

-The Text filter checks the variable against regular expressions or plain text.
+The Text modifier checks the variable against regular expressions or plain text.

 For example, the